cd-chinyik/pes-metrics-infra/README.md

     b. `pes_sdk_<channel>_invalid` to visualize the total number of channel is not sent due to invalid errors

 4. Feel free to play around the metrics that's collected from PES .NET SDK

+# Configure Prometheus to Scrape from New Metric Endpoint in Engage+

+1. Navigate to `engage-plus/prometheus/prometheus.yml`
+2. Add the following to `scrape_configs`:
+    ```
+      - job_name: 'xyz_cms'             # can change to any job name
+        metrics_path: '/cms/metrics'    # can change according to the metric endpoint that is exposed
+        scheme: 'http'
+        static_configs:
+        - targets: ['host.docker.internal:80']
+        tls_config:
+        insecure_skip_verify: true
+    ```